Florence, South Carolina: Mass transit

 The Pee Dee Regional Transportation Authority (PDRTA) is the principal agency responsible for operating mass transit in greater Florence area including Darlington, Marion, Chesterfield, Dillon, and the Lake City area.
-PDRTA also operates routes to Columbia, Myrtle Beach and Sumter.
+PDRTA also operates routes to Columbia, Myrtle Beach, and Sumter.

-PDRTA operates express shuttles, and bus service serving Florence and its immediate surrounding areas.
+PDRTA operates express shuttles and bus service for Florence and its immediate surrounding areas.
 The authority was established in June 1974; it is South Carolina's oldest and largest RTA.
 PDRTA began operations serving the six-county Pee Dee region of Chesterfield, Darlington, Dillon, Florence, Marion, and Marlboro Counties.
-The PDRTA has provided transportation for more than 15 million passengers, and transports approximately 2,457 people daily.
+The PDRTA has provided transportation for more than 15 million passengers and transports about 2,457 people daily.
 It operates services with 165 vehicles ranging in size from transit, intercity buses, and trolleys to lift-equipped vans and goshens.
 Public transport with PDRTA has been free from August 11, 2025.

 Air

 The city and its surroundings are served by Florence Regional Airport (IATA: FLO; ICAO: KFLO), which is located 2 mi east of downtown Florence on US 76.
-The airport itself is serviced by American Eagle to Charlotte and is the second busiest airport in the region behind Myrtle Beach International Airport.
+The airport itself is serviced by American Eagle to Charlotte and is the second-busiest airport in the region behind Myrtle Beach International Airport.
 It is located an hour west of Myrtle Beach.

 Intercity rail

-Amtrak's The Palmetto trains 89, 90 and Silver Meteor (trains 97, 98) connect Florence with the cities of New York, Philadelphia, Wilmington, Baltimore, Washington, Jacksonville, Orlando, and Miami.
-Additionally the Florence station also serves as the refueling and crew changing point for Amtrak's Auto Train service which operates service between Sanford station in Florida and Lorton station Virginia, Passengers may temporarily disembark the train to smoke, get some air or walk their service animals.
+Amtrak's The Palmetto trains 89, 90 and Silver Meteor (trains 97, 98) connect Florence with the cities of New York, Philadelphia, Wilmington, Baltimore, Washington, DC, Jacksonville, Orlando, and Miami.
+Additionally, the Florence station also serves as the refueling and crew-changing point for Amtrak's Auto Train service, which operates service between Sanford station in Florida and Lorton station Virginia, Passengers may temporarily disembark the train as needed.

 Intercity bus

-Greyhound Lines and Southeastern Stages operates a station on Irby Street, in the southern part of downtown, providing Florence with intercity bus transportation.
+Greyhound Lines and Southeastern Stages operate a station on Irby Street, in the southern part of downtown, providing Florence with intercity bus transportation.